+Energy consumption in Europe, data extracted from Renewable Heating and Cooling European Technology and Innovation Platform (RHC-ETIP)

-Looking at future trends like this division is likely to change but what still remains clear is that the won’t make it without a full decarbonisation of the heating and cooling sector.
-Nowadays, only 18% of this sector is based on renewables, and there are already several technologies as solar thermal, providing direct renewable heat in a cost-effective way, which shows huge potentials for further deployment.
+Looking at future trends, like the increase of electric vehicles, this percentages are likely to change but what still remains clear is that the decarbonisation of our energy system won’t make it without a full decarbonisation of the heating and cooling sector.
+Nowadays, only 19% of this sector is based on renewables, and there are already several technologies as solar thermal, providing direct renewable heat in a cost-effective way, which shows huge potentials for further deployment.

-But what is solar thermal?
+Benefits of solar thermal

+Solar thermal is a technology with multiple benefits.
+In brief, it produces direct renewable heat without producing any CO2 emission.
+The most common use for this renewable heat is the supply of hot water or space heating in the residential sector.
+Nevertheless, it can be used for different purposes and applications, including district heating or industrial process heat.

+Going beyond the environmental aspects and the fact that solar heat is among the renewable solutions with the best performance in terms of carbon footprint, solar heating has also economic advantages, creating local jobs and replacing imports of fossil fuels.
+Solar heating systems already includes thermal storage capacity, which in some cases can be even seasonal.
+Additionally, it can be combined with other technologies, solutions.
+These different aspects make it a no regret option in the current and future energy mix.

-Solar thermal is a technology with multiple , it produces direct renewable heat for different purposes and applications without producing any CO2 emission.
-This makes it a no regret option and puts it among the renewable solutions with the best performance in terms of carbon footprint.
-Just think that a single domestic solar thermal system in Greece , which is the equivalent of the emissions produced by one car in Europe every year.
-Furthermore, the components of a solar thermal system are almost 100% recyclable or reusable, making it a solution without health risks or hazards.
+For example, a single domestic solar thermal system in Greece can save up to 1.5 tons of CO2 per year, which is the equivalent of the emissions produced by one car in Europe every year.
+Furthermore, the components of a solar thermal system are almost 100% recyclable or reusable, contributing to its low carbon footprint.

-How does it work?
+How does solar thermal work?

-The functioning of a solar thermal system is quite simple: solar radiation is collected and converted into heat in the collector absorber, the thermal energy is then transferred through a heat exchanger to a storage tank and use for different applications: heating up the water of a swimming pool, allowing you to take a warm shower even during the night, making your home warm and comfortable or enabling industrial process up to 150°C.
+The functioning of a solar thermal system is quite simple: solar radiation is collected and converted into heat in the collector absorber, the thermal energy is then transferred through a heat exchanger to a thermal storage unit and be used for different applications: heating up the water of a swimming pool, allowing you to take a warm shower even during the night, making your home warm and comfortable or enabling industrial process up to 150°C.